NijazK/NijazK.github.io/_posts/2023-18-04-CallableBond.markdown

 Where

 * Price (Plain – Vanilla Bond) – the price of a plain-vanilla bond that shares similar features with the (callable) bond.
 * Price (Call Option) – the price of a call option to redeem the bond before maturity.

+## Pricing Callable Bonds with Hull White Single-Factor.

+Let's use the Hull-White model to price the Callable Bond.
+The Hull-White model assumes that short rates have a normal distribution and that the short rates are subject to mean reversion.
+Volatility is thus likely to be low when short rates are near zero, which is reflected in a larger mean reversion in the model.
+The Hull-White model calculates the price of a derivative security through a static yield curve (fixed rate).

 QuantLib Implementation (Python)